-Mechoulam recalls his role in advancing a Brazilian study of CBD as a treatment for epilepsy, telling Klein (and us) of "an Arab story from the 15th century and it says that one of the Arab leaders had epilepsy.
+Ideas also come from a respectful reading of centuries-old texts.
+"Mechoulam recalls his role in advancing a Brazilian study of CBD as a treatment for epilepsy, telling Klein (and us) of "an Arab story from the 15th century and it says that one of the Arab leaders had epilepsy.
 A physician came over and gave him cannabis and it cured him.
 But he had to take it for his entire life.

-"So the field kind of told us: 'Try it on epilepsy.'
+"So the field kind of told us: 'Try it on epilepsy."

-In other words, from Mechoulam's POV, it was not his original insight that cannabinoids would have anti-seizure effects, it was a logical conclusion from reading one's scientific ancestors.
+In other words, from Mechoulam's POV, it was not his original insight that cannabinoids would have anti-seizure effects, it was a logical conclusion from reading his scientific ancestors.
 What a modest way to describe his role!
 And how revealing about insight itself!